hellbringer616/Strix_2/README.md

 **Special Thanks**

-Just wanted to give a special thanks to:

 NeumimTo - For his awesome API NT-RPG/NT-Core i use to make all of this possible; and also for putting up with my stupid questions...

 OnapleRPG - For your wonderful plugins Itemizer and Havester, and also for answering my dumb questions.